kubetail-org/loadjs/README.md

   });
   ```

-1. Execute a callback before script tags is embedded
+1. Execute a callback before script tags are embedded

   ```javascript
   loadjs(['/path/to/foo.js', '/path/to/bar.js'], {